 So what is your HSP strength?
 What about your sensitive nature brings benefit to you or those around you?
 Ask your friends or partner(s) what they see as your strengths.
 Read through the examples below of how your strengths could be cultivated and embraced.
 Does anything resonate with you?

 - Do friends compliment you on how ‘cozy’ your home is?
 Is this due to your HSP ability to intuitively notice what a room needs to feel safe and comfortable?
 One way to cultivate and amplify this strength could be helping your friends make their home feel more comfortable.
 Even better…what about starting a small side-business?

 - Is it your attention to details?
 Your ability to empathize with others?
 Consider taking on a role at work or your household which engages this side of you, much like I mentioned earlier with writing policy and procedure.

 - Perhaps your strength is your ability to ingest complex information, synthesize it, and then explain in a way that makes sense to others.
 Can you start a blog in order to share your voice?
 Maybe take up more of a teaching or training role in your profession?

 - Perhaps your conscientious nature allows you to deeply understand the experience of others.
 You could volunteer for a crisis hotline or become part of an activist group for a cause you believe in.

 - Does your rich, inner world lend itself to creative endeavors?
 Embrace this side of you by taking an art class, setting aside time to take photographs, journal, or join a writing group.

-Wherever you lie on the sensitivity spectrum or on your journey as an HSP, I hope this article serves as a potential guide to structure your coming year as something positive, meaningful, and full of possibility.
+Wherever you lie on the sensitivity spectrum or on your journey as an HSP, I hope this article serves as a potential guide to structuring your coming year as something positive, meaningful, and full of possibility.

 Bonus Resolution: Work with a therapist who views your sensitivity as a gift